skhg/water-filter-sensor/README.md

 The sensor must be mounted between two plates in order to work.
 The [flexing](https://en.wikipedia.org/wiki/Load_cell) of the sensor as weight is applied is detected and converted to a weight reading.
 I built this out of 2 small bamboo chopping boards, which are light and strong.
 The rest of the wooden pieces I bought at [Bauhaus](https://www.bauhaus.info/)

+### Soldering the HX-711
+Many HX-711 sensors come in packs with a board and loose pins.
+I had never soldered anything except a broken [George Foreman](https://en.wikipedia.org/wiki/George_Foreman_Grill) before this project so it was quite an experience to learn how to do this.
+Fortunately YouTube is full of tutorial videos.
+References at the end.

 ### Lower board

 The lower board has four 3cm legs attached to keep it above any water that might collect on the counter.
 Near the centre it has two drilled holes to support the lower side of the sensor, which sits atop a small wooden block.
 On one side, a wider beam of wood provides a hinge to support half the filter's weight, and reduce the load on the sensor.
 This beam has some indentations to allow space for the LED module, and holes to fit in bolts that will hold on the top board.